Sjenja87/dGMUX_BKeys/README.md

 ![F1 key encoding](https://github.com/Sjenja87/dGMUX_BKeys/blob/main/Down-Trace.PNG?raw=true)

 Knowing this the verilog code simply samples the Key presses and decodes the bit 13 bit value, the bits are sampled at the positive and negative edge of the **Blue** trace.
-To control for debounce keys presses are sampled at 8 Hz and this is very close to the normal operation of the Brightness control in a non modified macbook.
+To control for debounce keys presses are sampled as 5 at a time and the brightness level changes are clocked at 8 Hz, this is very close to the normal operation of the Brightness control in a non modified macbook.
 As of yet there is no way of syncing the on-screen pop up brightness level indicator so this is not accurate and should be disregarded.
 But more modifications may enable this functionality later.

 # Flashing the XP2-5E